Navigating our way towards an AI-ready future for Singapore

 All around the world, governments and businesses are accelerating their investments in AI.
 At the same time, there is a growing push for AI skills and talents to support the rapidly-expanding AI ecosystem.
 AI is also increasingly being used to create new opportunities to improve education and healthcare, address poverty and achieve a more sustainable future.

-As we move forward into an AI-shaped future, all parties – from workers to organisations to the government – will need to spend more time listening to each other, collaborating and learning new skills in order to collectively navigate our way through the rapidly evolving digital future.
-At the same time, Microsoft is committed to making it our priority to help people and businesses navigate the threats that surface while realising the potential that AI has on the economy and society.
+As we move forward into an AI-shaped future, all parties – from workers to organisations to the government – need to spend more time listening to each other, collaborating and learning new skills in order to collectively navigate our way through the rapidly evolving digital future.
+At the same time, Microsoft is committed to making it easier for businesses to adopt AI, while making it a priority to help people and businesses navigate the threats that surface to realise the potential that AI has on the economy and society.